-As we approach the last quarter of the year, we know that traditionally the number of cash-in-transit (CIT) attacks increase.
-Fidelity Services Group says the number one priority if you find yourself in the unfortunate position of being caught near a CIT robbery is to make your personal safety a priority.
+As we approach the last quarter of the year, we know that traditionally the number of cash-in-transit (CIT) attacks increased.
+Fidelity Services Group says the number one priority if you find yourself in the unfortunate position of being caught near a Cash In Transit (CIT) robbery is to make your safety a priority.

 Wahl Bartmann, CEO of Fidelity Services Group provides consumers with the following important safety tips.